Fawn A. Phelps, MPA

 Previously, Ms. Phelps served as the Director of Public Affairs at Easter Seals MA, a lobbyist for the Human Rights Campaign, and an aide to U.S. Senator Ron Wyden.
 She has a BA from Wesleyan University and an MPA from the Harvard Kennedy School with a concentration in advanced leadership development.

-Cathy Tso serves as the program manager for the Public Health Leadership Lab at the Harvard T.H.
-Chan School of Public Health.
-Prior to joining this role, she worked in the Harvard Chan School Admissions Office for 2 years.
-She has over 10 years of experience in education (K-12, college) and has held various teaching roles domestically and internationally.
+She has over 15 years of experience in the education sector (K-12 + University) and has held various teaching roles domestically and internationally.
 Cathy is especially devoted to supporting underrepresented minorities’ access to educational resources and has worked with students in the METCO, Crimson Summer Academy, and YearUp programs.
-She currently advises students in the PHL Lab program and serves as one of the facilitators.

 Instructor, Office of Educational Programs

 Cyra Perry Dougherty, known as “Perry”, is an Instructor in the Department of Education at the Harvard T.H.
 Chan School of Public Health and the founder and CEO of Rootwise Leadership, where she serves as the lead coach, consultant, facilitator, and trainer.

 As an ordained interspiritual minister with more than 15 years of experience working with global executive teams in the social sector and civil society, Perry enriches cutting-edge leadership development theory and practice with a deep understanding of the inner life, spiritual practice, creative expression, and personal narrative.
 She pursues her work with transformation as both means and end.